 As a matter of fact, most of Mexico doesn’t celebrate the day at all!
 The state of Puebla does, however, as Cinco de Mayo commemorates a battle that happened in the city long ago.
 On this day in 1862, the Mexican army defeated French forces.

-If you find yourself in Puebla on May 5th, you can enjoy parades, food, and music.
+If you find yourself in Puebla on May 5th, you can enjoy parades, food, and music — celebrating Cinco de Mayo is definitely one of the best things to do in Puebla.

 11. Restaurant Week